ServiceTrade's Project Management suite of features is now available for Premium and Enterprise customers.

 Note 2: Once you have created a Change Order for this budget, the budget will be permanently locked.
 It will make your budget unremovable.

 The Lock and Unlock icon on a Budget communicates the budget's state.
 A locked budget indicates that the budget has been finalized, and subsequent changes should be tracked via a change order.

 The locking of a budget allows for better management of users being restricted from making unwanted changes that might result in mismanagement of initially set budget assumptions.

 - Lock Budget - When your budget is unlocked the text to the right of the lock icon will read Budget in Draft.

 Note: Clicking the icon opens a drop-down menu where you can select Lock Budget.

 Once you have created a Change Order for this budget, the budget will be permanently locked.
 It will make your budget uneditable and record the lock event in your budget history.
 To make additional changes, you will have to submit an additional change order.

-Editing your Budget
+Editing a Locked Budget

-To edit your budget you will need to create a Change Order.
+Once it has been locked, you will need to create a Change Order.
 Click Here to Learn more about Change Orders.